 I have purchased and played Diablo 3 on Steam, Switch and PS4… I still play it to this day.

 But that game was first released all the way back in 2012!
-Yes, people, ten years with no new Diablo.
+So when I saw that the new Diablo IV is releasing I was over the morn.

 Coined a “comedy action role-playing game”, Deathspank was a 2010 release that went on to become a full trilogy.